Welcome to today's edition of the Rush 24-7 podcast.

 After the third attempt, Clinton coolly responded he'd call Berger on his way back to the White House, and by then, according to Patterson, the opportunity was lost.

-The point was that there were countless efforts, according to a witness who was right there, guy carrying a nuclear football, where Clinton just didn't want to deal with it and pretended he was unavailable or refused to take Burglars' phone call.
+Dereliction of Duty is the title of the book, and it makes it plain that while maybe the specific incident of burglar hanging up on the CIA in the deserts of Afghanistan didn't specifically happen, the point was that there were countless efforts, according to a witness who was right there, guy carrying a nuclear football, where Clinton just didn't want to deal with it and pretended he was unavailable or refused to take Bergler's phone call.

 Your phone calls are coming up right after this break.